Sovu Women’s Coffee

 Since 2021

-This special microlot was produced using coffee cherry from 32 women farmers who own and grow coffee on small farms in the hills surrounding Sovu washing station, in Rwanda’s Southern Province.
-The women are members of the Abizerwa Women’s Group, a women-led alliance within the Abahuzamugambi Ba Kawa Maraba Cooperative (or ‘Maraba’).
+This special microlot was produced using coffee cherry from 103 women farmers who own and grow the crop on independent farms in the hills surrounding Sovu washing station, in Rwanda’s Southern Province.
+The women are members of the Abizerwa Women’s Group, a women-led alliance within the Abahuzamugambi Ba Kawa Maraba Cooperative (or ‘Maraba’), one of Rwanda’s most highly respected coffee associations.
 In the local Kinyarwanda language, Abizerwa means “trusted people” – a fitting name for the group, given how much the members share support and resources with each other.

-As the cooperative’s General Manager Theophile Biziyaremye explains: “While everything the cooperative does is first approved by the General Assembly, we started to have clients that requested women’s coffees.
+In collaboration with international buyers, Maraba has assisted the 758 members of Abizerwa in processing and marketing their coffees as separated ‘Women’s Coffee’ lots, which earns them an additional bonus payment on top of the quality premium all Maraba members receive.
+As the cooperative’s General Manager Theophile Biziyaremye explained during a recent visit, “While everything the cooperative does is first approved by the General Assembly, we started to have clients that requested women’s coffees.
 We started processing them separately because we had a market for them, and we made the efforts to reinforce and empower the project.
-After selling their coffee, the women receive the additional premiums from those particular customers — on top of the premiums they already receive for delivering high quality cherry.”
+After selling their coffee, the women receive the additional premiums from those particular customers — on top of the premiums they already receive for delivering high quality cherry.

 ABOUT SOVU WASHING STATION

-Sovu washing station was established in 2005 and is the smallest of Maraba’s washing stations, servicing about 397 cooperative members who farm locally and 8 individual farmer groups.
+Sovu washing station was established in 2006 and is the smallest and most remote of Maraba’s washing stations, servicing 342 cooperative members.
+These include eight individual farmer groups; three of which produce women lots, with another three focusing on youth coffees.
 The washing station is located in the Huye Sector of Huye District, in Rwanda’s Southern Province.
-Day operations are overseen by Jean Claude Ndikumana, who is supported by the Head of Quality Control, Christine Ilibagiza.
+A total of five permanent staff and 61 seasonal workers are employed by the washing station – most of whom are women.
+Daily operations are overseen by Jean Claude Ndikumana, who is supported by the Head of Quality Control, Christine Ilibagiza.
+Because Christine cups every one of the cooperative’s lots, she plays an important role in directing the year’s production, as she gives station managers instructions to follow, to ensure everything Maraba processes is transparent and rich in sweetness.

 Head here to learn more about the work of Maraba Cooperative.